-If you employer does track it through Helpside, you can find your balance by logging in to your Employee Portal.
+If you employer does track it through Helpside, you can find your balance by logging in to your Employee Tools account.

 What should I do if I believe my paid time off (PTO) balance is incorrect?

-After reviewing your balance on your pay stub or through the Employee Portal, if you believe your PTO balance is incorrect, we advise speaking with your manger/supervisor about the discrepancy as we are only able to make an adjustment after receiving instruction from our payroll contact within your company.
+After reviewing your balance on your pay stub or through Employee Tools, if you believe your PTO balance is incorrect, we advise speaking with your manger/supervisor about the discrepancy as we are only able to make an adjustment after receiving instruction from our payroll contact within your company.

 How do I change the amount of taxes deducted from my paychecks?

-To change your income tax withholding, simply log into your Employee Portal and click on Personal and then Federal Tax Information and/or State Tax Information to make a change.
+To change your income tax withholding, simply log into your Employee Tools account and click on Personal and then Federal Tax Information and/or State Tax Information to make a change.

 What should I do if I would like to claim "exempt" from federal tax withholding?